 Norway winter travel is an amazing experience.
 I’m sure you’ve heard about people going up north to Tromsø to chase the Northern Lights, go dog-sledding, and rave about all those awesome things to do in Norway in winter.
 Luckily, the southern part of the country is equally beautiful, but less visited by tourists in winter.

 Picture the white, hilly landscape, frosty trees, and fluffy snow.
 Joyful fireplace in the wooden cabin or a cottage with the terrace hanging just above the fjord.
 Winter outdoor adventures, cross-country skiing, dog sledding, and everything snow-related.
 Yes, the Norway winter travel experience is a special one.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.

 Magical Norway Winter Itinerary

-The Norway winter itinerary below is perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
+The Norway winter itinerary below is perfect for New Year’s Eve or Christmas break or just any type of winter holiday.
 We tried to balance the peaceful stay in nature with some outdoor winter adventures and exploring some beautiful places.
-As a bonus, they happen to be off-season in the winter, which basically means – no people, only nature and you, so the best time eva’.
+As a bonus, they happen to be off-season in the winter, which basically means – no people, only nature and you, so the best time ever.